junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 2. Cut both to fit each other and remove gaps
 3. Instrumental master sync, cut the acapella

-I would reccommend 2 for beginners.
+I would recommend 2 for beginners.
 1 & 3 are beneficial if you want to pair your mashup with the video of the acapella, or instrumental (perhaps AMV) afterwards.
 You can just set the appropriate rate & delay, and mux your video losslessly with mkvnix.
 Speeding up video isn't a problem, since it will appear smoother.
-But slowing down 24fps videos may noticably add stutter.
+But slowing down 24fps videos may noticeably add stutter.

+After some time spent editing, you'll have a good idea whether your mashup works or not, based on the issues discussed in Song Choice (BPM & Kay, structure, and chord progressions).
+If it doesn't work well, perhaps it's time to choose a different song, or suspend your mashup project.

 Chord theory
 ---